 |Royal terns and laughing gull - not sure of one tern|

 |Cooling off - we all stayed cool by wetting down and drinking lots of liquids|

 After lunch, we paddled much slower but all too soon were seeing the buildings of Oak Island and watching motor boats come out of Double Bayou or go back in.
 Shortly, we were in the bayou, heading to the park where there is a boat launch.
 We waited our turns to a ramp and quickly took out our boats and unloaded our gear.
 We gathered the group we could grab to get one last picture.
 Then the drivers went to get their cars while I stayed with the boats.
-By the time everyone was back and the boats were loaded, three of us decided to eat supper at a little resturant in Oak Island.
-Two of us had fried scallop baskets ant the othe had a fish basket.
-All were delicious and we all started home.
-Natalie finally leftt here around 7:30 P.M.
-I got my pictures edited but the Internet was only working spasmodically, so I didn't get them up on my webshots site.
+By the time everyone was back and the boats were loaded, three of us decided to eat supper at a little restaurant in Oak Island.
+Two of us had fried scallop baskets ant the other had a fish basket.
+All were delicious.
+Natalie finally left here around 7:30 P.M and I came home too.

 |A few miles from the entrance to Double Bayou|